 Al Hopwood | Director

 Acknowledging that memory works this way doesn't mean that we abandon truth telling or that we should doubt the veracity of all our cherished memories.
-It just means that we can think more clearly about the way we *think* about our experiences, allowing us to develop a healthy scepticism towards some of our assumptions.
+It just means that we can think more clearly about the way we think about our experiences, allowing us to develop a healthy scepticism towards some of our assumptions.
 It also means that we can decide to tell a different type of story about ourselves - one that is still truthful but that releases us from some of the burdens of the past.
-WITH TV should not be thought of as enabling such a process (I would never want to claim that it could), however it does reflect artistically on such a notion.
+WITH TV should not be thought of as enabling such a process, however it does reflect artistically on such a notion.